etruel/wpematico/readme.txt

 == Upgrade Notice ==

 = 2.6.3 =
-This version fixes FIFU plugin compatibility and the feed URL parsers to include URLs with %20 in it.
+This version fixes compatibility with incoming WordPress 5.5 and Simplepie 1.5.5 included in it and some other feed URL parsers to include URLs with %20 in it.
 If you're using weird URL Feeds be sure to test it in development environment before use.